fabiomarreco/BlogSource/todo/daycount.md

 $$ Total Interest_{compounded} = Principal * [(1+Interest Rate_{compounded})^{Period} - 1)] $$

-The key parameter here is `Period`.
-It is amount of time between two dates, represented as a fraction of the Basis(year).
+The key parameter here is `Period`, and that is what we will be focusing on this post.
+It is amount of time between two dates, represented as a fraction of the Basis (usually a year).

 The catch is how to convert two dates into a fraction of a year.
 There are a number of conventions that are commonly used in finance, [Wikipedia](https://en.wikipedia.org/wiki/Day_count_convention) has a good list of them.
 Which one you should use depends on the financial contract you are trying to calculate or the source of the interest rate you are using.

-I have already defined on the last post the type for the Daycount convention with the ones I use most:
+I have already defined on the last post the type for the Daycount convention with the ones I use most (as a discriminated union):

 ```fsharp
 type DaycountConvention =